 Although blogging has only been around for a few decades, it has rapidly developed into an incredibly successful industry.

-Statistics show that companies who publish content regularly receive 97% more website links.
+Statistics show that companies that publish content regularly receive 97% more website links.

 A steady blog can help with brand awareness, build and grow an engaged community, generate more traffic to your website, and turn that traffic into conversions.